 We know from past research that the cognitive, behavioral, and affective dimensions of engagement can be distinguished (Wang & Eccles, 2012; Wang & Holcombe, 2010) and that while there are long-standing concerns about the conceptual breadth of engagement (Fredricks et al., 2016), careful justification and thoughtful use of multidimensional engagement constructs and measures is warranted.
 Engagement is also considered to be changing in response to individual, situation or moment contextual factors, Skinner and Pitzer's (2012) model of motivational dynamics, highlighting the community, school, classroom, and even learning activity, shows the context-dependent nature of engagement on the basis of the impacts of these factors on learners' engagement.

 Engagement in STEM settings shares characteristics with engagement across disciplines, yet there are some distinct aspects to it (Greene, 2015).
-While one type of engagement—behavioral—is associated with achievement-related outcomes, many STEM practices call for engagement in service of other outcomes, especially around epistemic and agency-related dimensions (Sinatra et al., 2015,).
-For example, many scholars have defined scientific and engineering practices as cognitive practices, which involve applying *epistemic considerations* around sources of evidence and the nature of explanatory processes (see Berland et al. 2016, Stroupe, 2014).
+For example, many scholars have defined scientific and engineering practices as cognitive practices, which involve applying epistemic considerations around sources of evidence and the nature of explanatory processes (Berland et al. 201).
 The emphasis on developing new knowledge and capabilities by engaging in STEM practices must be reflected in how the cognitive dimension of engagement is measured.
-Because of the importance of constructing knowledge to engagement in STEM practices, then, I define cognitive engagement in terms of learning something new or getting better at something.
-While sometimes defined in terms of extra-curricular involvement or following directions, I define behavioral engagement in this study as working hard on learning-related activities (Fredricks et al., 2004; Singh, Granville, & Dika, 2002).
-Finally, I define affective engagement as emotional responses to activities, such as being excited, angry, or relaxed (Pekrun & Linnenbrink-Garcia, 2012).
+Because of the importance of constructing knowledge to engagement in STEM practices, then.
+While sometimes defined in terms of extra-curricular involvement or following directions, behavioral engagement can be considered working hard on learning-related activities (Fredricks et al., 2004; Singh, Granville, & Dika, 2002).
+Finally, affective engagement can be defined as emotional responses to activities, such as being excited, angry, or relaxed (Pekrun & Linnenbrink-Garcia, 2012).